Automatically generating Fukaya categories and computing quantum cohomology: Geometric structures

 The newest feature of the open-closed map $\oc$ which is crucial to our argument is the compatibility of $\oc$ with pairings: \begin{thm}[\cite{GPS2:2015}, see also \cite{afooo}] Up to a sign of $(-1)^{n(n+1)/2}$, $\oc$ is an {\em isometry}, meaning that it intertwines pairings:

-\end{thm} This Theorem, which is a version of the Cardy condition arising from a certain comparison of (operations associated to) different degenerations of $J$-holomorphic maps maps from an annulus, will be implemented in \cite{GPS2:2015} in the setting of the relative Fukaya category.
-The proof in the monotone case is basically identical but strictly easier, so we will not repeat it.
+\end{thm} This Theorem, which is a version of the Cardy condition arising from a certain comparison of (operations associated to) different degenerations of $J$-holomorphic maps from an annulus, will be implemented in \cite{GPS2:2015} in the setting of the relative Fukaya category.
+See \S \ref{sec:pairing} for a proof in the monotone and tautologically unobstructed cases (included here for completeness).
+In the abstract setting of open-closed topological field theories (which do not directly apply here), the compatibility of a formal analogue of the open-closed map with certain pairings is special case of a result of Costello (see \cite{Costello:2006vn}, Theorem A and discussion below it).